singh-man/books/crackingTheCoding/13_java.md

 In Java, static variables are shared across instances of MyClass, regardless of the different type parameters.
 Java generics and C++ templates have a number of other differences.
 These include:

 - C++ templates can use primitive types, like int.
 Java cannot and must instead use Integer.
-- InJava, you can restrict the template's type parameters to be of a certain type.For instance, you might use generics to implement a CardDeck and specify that the type parameter must extend from CardGame.
+- In Java, you can restrict the template's type parameters to be of a certain type.
+For instance, you might use generics to implement a CardDeck and specify that the type parameter must extend from CardGame.
 - In C++, the type parameter can be instantiated, whereas Java does not support this.
 - In Java, the type parameter (i.e., the Foo in MyClass<Foo>) cannot be used for static methods and variables, since these would be shared between MyClass<Foo> and MyClass<Bar>.
 In C++, these classes are different, so the type parameter can be used for static methods and variables.
 - In Java, all instances of MyClass, regardless of their type parameters, are the same type.
 The type parameters are erased at runtime.
 In C++, instances with different type parameters are different types.

 Remember: Although Java generics and C++ templates look the same in many ways, they are very different.